hossein1376/hossein1376.github.io/source/_posts/2023-11-08-Nginx-Setup.md

 ## Certificates with Certbot

 Not all certificates are free, as they are issued only by a few trusted Certificate Authorities.
-Clue, [Let's Encrypt](https://letsencrypt.org/) enters!
+Cue, [Let's Encrypt](https://letsencrypt.org/) enters!
 By using [Certbot](https://certbot.eff.org/), you can get free and legit certificates for your domains.
-Catch is they're valid for only mere 3 months, but the good thing is certbot will attempt to renew them whenever they're about to expire.
+Catch is they're valid for only 3 months, but the good thing is certbot will attempt to renew them whenever they're about to expire.
 So, no worries there :)

-Now, there are some different versions and installation methods of certbot, but I'll stick to the official guide.
+Now, there are some different versions and installation methods for certbot, but I'll stick to the official guide.
 Remove any other installations of certbot you have.

 ```bash
 apt remove certbot